What is bed rest and why is it recommended?

 - Activity: Is it OK to eat dinner at the table?
 Can she fold laundry or do other light chores?
 Can she drive a car?
 Is it OK to do gentle stretching or other types of exercise?

 To make the best of the situation and to help your surrogate in this time:

-- Help older kids adjust.
-If you have children, provide as much stability as you can — whether it’s a regular baby sitter in the morning, a favorite aunt to pick them up from school, or weekend visits from grandparents.
-Read books, color, or watch movies together.
+- Help older kids adjust: If you have children, provide as much stability as you can — whether it’s a regular baby sitter in the morning, a favorite aunt to pick them up from school, or weekend visits from grandparents.
+Read books, colour, or watch movies together.

 - Seek support: Check for support groups online.
 If you’re having trouble coping, ask your health care provider or mental health provider for additional help.